natelewis/config-module/README.md

 Configuration module loader that creates a default config.js module if one does not exist.

 In general there is two states of the config.js.
-Its either not present and creates it with the default configuration, or if its already there and will pull in the configuration already saved.
+Its either not present and creates one with the default configuration, or if it's already there, it will return the existing saved configuration.

 ### Example Usage: